-Students will be notified of their probationary status prior to the start of the next semester or session.
+Students will be notified of their probationary status prior to the start of the next term.

 The notice will consist of, at the minimum, the following: the significance of being on probation, enrollment limits, appeal procedures, and a description of the support services and classes available to prevent dismissal.